What We Do

 Children and families have no out-of-pocket expenses for participating in these programs.

 The CAC Program provides clinical services for children who have been abused.
 Services include forensic interviews, individual therapy & intensive therapy groups for abused children and their non-offending family members (child sessions are provided at either the school or our CAC), mental health screenings, psychological evaluations, parent-training, victim support/ advocacy for abused children, crisis intervention, and case management.
 We provide not only direct services through our CAC Program, but we also coordinate and support a multidisciplinary team of professionals through this program that includes prosecutors, law enforcement officers, child protection workers, medical professionals, mental health professionals, and victim advocates.
 In the neutral setting of the MCCAC, team members can collaborate on strategies for investigations and plan interventions that put the child first.
-This innovative, multidisciplinary approach is cost effective, improves public safety, and leads to long-term healing for the child.
+This innovative, multidisciplinary approach has been shown to improve outcomes for children.

 Our CE Program provides community education on child abuse, child abuse prevention techniques, and resources available in our community.
 The MCCAC also provides training for West Virginia University students on how to evaluate, treat, and support child abuse victims and their families through our internship program.

-Our PC Program works with at-risk children Monongalia County Schools have identified who have experienced loss, significant anxiety and depressive symptoms, domestic violence in the home, or other traumatic experiences not covered by other programs.
+Our PC Program works with at-risk children Monongalia County Schools have identified who have experienced loss, significant anxiety and depressive symptoms, involvement with the court systems, or other traumatic experiences not covered by other programs.
 Children in this program receive therapy and family advocacy.

-OIn 2021, we served 620 children and family members impacted by child abuse and/ or trauma at our Center.
+In 2024, we served 945 children and family members impacted by child abuse and/ or trauma at our Center.

 These services included: